 Sony's design team at its best

-It might be a bit too early to tell, but the DualSense seems to be shaping up to be everything you'd want from a controller revision.
-Sony's going full steam ahead for its next-generation, and I can't wait to see what else it comes up with.
+The DualSense seems to be shaping up to be everything you'd want from a controller revision.
+Sony's going full steam ahead for its new-generation consoles and accessories, and I can't wait to see what else it comes up with.

 Better to leave this hardware in the past

 The DualShock 4 serves its purpose on PlayStation 4, but it's quickly becoming obsolete hardware.
-A subpar battery, janky ergonomics, and boring triggers makes it something you won't want to use going forward.
+A subpar battery, janky ergonomics, and boring triggers make it something you won't want to use going forward.